gitlabhq/gitlab-runner/docs/executors/docker.md

 The example above uses the [array of tables syntax](https://toml.io/en/v0.4.0#array-of-tables).

-The image and services defined this way will be added to all builds run by that Runner, so even if you don't define an `image` inside `.gitlab-ci.yml`, the one defined in `config.toml` will be used.
+The image and services defined this way will be added to all builds run by that runner, so even if you don't define an `image` inside `.gitlab-ci.yml`, the one defined in `config.toml` will be used.

 ## Define an image from a private Docker registry